ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 * Inconsistences in our environment.

 <!--
+* Aurobay started in 2021, based on Volvos combustion engine production.
+* Tight time frame for the exit.
 * Done right, Cloud Adoption Framework.
 * Created using Azure Landing Zones, snapshot.
 * Scale not considered.